-If your going to have a filtration system in place, you will have to account for that while choosing the right power of the pump.
-The reason is that the filter can “eat” almost 50% of the pumps power!
+If you are going to have a filtration system in place, you will have to account for that while choosing the right power of the pump.
+The reason is that the filter can “eat” almost 50% of the pump’s power!

 How can you calculate the costs to operate the pump?
 The formula is rather simple.
 All pumps should have watts rating which will tell you how much energy it will draw per hour.
 With that information we can do the math:

 Pump wattage / 1000 * 30 * 24 * electricity cost per kWh = operating costs per month